Love on the Brain

 Free.
 15 minutes.
 No account needed.

-Why readers search for books like Love on the Brain
+What draws readers who loved Love on the Brain

 You want workplace romance featuring smart women in STEM fields who don't have to dumb themselves down for the men.
 Where competence is attractive and professional respect is foundation for personal connection.
 Characters whose intelligence is asset, not quirk that needs softening.